niqretnuh/PREHAB-SVD/README.md

 # PREHAB‑SVD

-A unified research codebase implementing **Low‑Rank Prehab**, a lightweight pre‑conditioning stage that prepares neural networks for SVD-based compression by optimizing a Fisher‑aligned stable‑rank surrogate before truncation.
+We present **Low‑Rank Prehab**, a lightweight pre‑conditioning stage that prepares neural networks for SVD-based compression by optimizing a Fisher‑aligned stable‑rank surrogate before truncation.
-This repository provides a full experimental pipeline for BERT, ViT, and (soon) LLaMA, modeling closely after modern SVD‑based compression frameworks while remaining modular, readable, and easy to extend.
+This repository provides a full experimental pipeline for BERT, ViT, and LLaMA, modeling closely after modern SVD‑based compression frameworks while remaining modular, readable, and easy to extend.

 ---